Quinnipiac University Law

 • Repeated courses are included as attempted courses.

-PLEASE NOTE: Both the qualitative and quantitative measurements indicate the requirements for SAP for financial aid purposes and do not reflect the law school’s required cumulative grade point average and the recommended number of credits to be taken each semester according to the academic catalog.
+Please note: Both the qualitative and quantitative measurements indicate the requirements for SAP for financial aid purposes and may not reflect the law school’s required cumulative grade point average and the recommended number of credits to be taken each semester according to the academic catalog.

 Implementation of the Satisfactory Academic Progress Policy

-• Within two weeks of a FASFA being on file, for students who did not have a FAFSA on file when SAP was reviewed.
+• Within three weeks of a FASFA being on file for students who did not have a FAFSA on file when SAP was reviewed.
+Please notify the Office of Financial Aid if you file your FAFSA after the beginning of the semester.

 Appeal Process